How To Choose a Time Series Database?

 All types of time-series could have different fractions like per second, per minute, or even per year.
 But still, it changes, and businesses can take advantage of it.

-Why do I need a time-series database?
+Why do I need a high-performance time series database?

 And do I even need it if I want to analyze anything from the datetime perspective?
 Of course, you don’t.
 Any relational database can analyze data against datetime, while small amounts of data or data with no high insert rate need no time-series specific DB.